ananthkhegde/spring-boot-form-security/README.md

 ```

 ### Demo
 * There are 4 GET api's wirrten in SecurityController class to verify authentication and authorization.
+  By default this project listens to 8080 port.
+All this urls can be tested in browsers as it is GET request
     * /user
       * Returns authticated user(called as principal in spring security context)
       * On directly accessing this api without authenticating user will be redirected to spring default login page.